Please select any day below to view that destination

 Spend your final day and night aboard your Antarctica cruise swapping stories with fellow passengers, sharing photos and discussing topics such as whale conservation, the environment and the growing concerns of climate change with the expedition’s team of experts in your final briefing.

-Your Antarctica whale-watching and wildlife cruise comes to an end, but your contribution to marine mammals studies will continue to make progress.
+Your Antarctica whale-watching and wildlife cruise has come to an end, but your contribution to marine mammal studies will continue to make progress.
 Look out for the results to be compiled and published, knowing that you have participated in a significant scientific expedition to Antarctica.